Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Best Time To Visit Jaipur

 The best months to visit Jaipur are November and February.
 The warmth is bearable during the day, and the nights are not extremely cold during these two months.
-However, you can visit Jaipur during December and January if you enjoy chilly nights.
+However, you can visit Jaipur during December and January if you enjoy chilly nights that could need room heaters!

 Peak Season